Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Conclusions and future work

-As a future work, we plan to apply and test MTF on other tasks, such as face anonymization.
-In particular, the FR task in the MTF data set can be used to measure the residual re-identification risk of image anonymization algorithms, whereas the accuracy achieved for the other three tasks on the anonymized images would quantify the degree of utility preserved.
+As a future work, we plan to apply and test the MTF data sets to other tasks, such as face anonymization.
+In particular, the FR task in the curated MTF data set can be used to measure the residual re-identification risk of image anonymization algorithms, whereas the accuracy achieved for the other three tasks on the anonymized images would quantify the degree of utility preserved.
+In addition, we aim to test the ability of the non-curated MTF data set to train generative models of synthesized human faces.